 The Governing Body

-The Governing Body at Netley Abbey Infant School is a group of dedicated people that work in partnership with the Leadership team in school and are committed to securing the best possible education for every child.
+The Governing Body of the federation of Netley Abbey Infant and Junior Schools is a group of dedicated people that work in partnership with the Leadership team in each school and are committed to securing the best possible education for every child.

 Some of them are parents of children in the school or have had children in the school.
 Parent Governors are elected by you the parents.

 The other Governors are appointed by the Local Authority and from the Local Community.

 The one thing they all have in common is that they all have the desire to work with the Executive Head teacher to ensure the quality of Education at both Netley Abbey Infant and Junior Schools are continually improving.